astronomer/astro-sdk/python-sdk/README.md

 [Apache Licence 2.0](LICENSE)

 ## Notes
-Redshift support is having an issue with dc2.large(gen2) instances.
-You can still use it with ra3.xlplus(gen 3).
-We have registered a case with AWS for the same.
+We are currently experiencing issues with dc2.large(gen2) instances on Redshift.
+We have registered a case with AWS for the same.You can still use Astro SDK with ra3.xlplus(gen 3) instances.